plblum/jivs/planning/ModelRules Design for Configuration.md

 ## 12. Config Analysis Integration

-Config analysis is optional and requires the jivs-configanalysis module to be installed and its IConfigAnalysisService to be registered in validationServices via setService().
+Config analysis is optional and requires the jivs-configanalysis module to be installed and its IConfigAnalysisService to be registered in services via setService().

-When the user installs and registers the config-analysis module into `ValidationServices`, `RulesBase.configure()` may invoke it before building the final config.
+When the user installs and registers the config-analysis module into `JivsServices`, `RulesBase.configure()` may invoke it before building the final config.

 ### 12.1 Service lookup

-`jivs-engine` should define a constant service name used to retrieve the config-analysis service from `ValidationServices`.
+`jivs-engine` should define a constant service name used to retrieve the config-analysis service from `JivsServices`.

 That same constant should be used by the config-analysis module when registering its service.